keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

 - A choose your own adventure game?
 - A survey of some sort?
 - A simple tabbed solution?

-Lots of other fun and kind of silly possibilities were discussed.
-We compiled research both on what had worked for us in the past and what other media outlets were doing to make related content visible.
-The options kind of ran the gamut or what was possible: text links, teaser rolls, simplified teasers, images, stylized images.
-It was kind of all over the place.
-Based on our research and some of the notes we took, I started playing around in Sketch trying to see what some of those ideas might look like.

 <div class="container__images">
   <figure class="container__image">